 ADOS – Autism Diagnostic Observation Schedule

-ADOS is a semi-structured assessment looking at social interaction, communication and play for individuals suspected of having an autistic spectrum disorder.
+ADOS is a semi-structured assessment looking at social interaction, communication and play for individuals suspected of having an autism.

-As I understand it ADOS is used as an assessment to assist with diagnosing autism.
-Getting an Autism diagnosis is different for each person but ADOS is a common tool used for diagnosing young children, in our case it was used alongside a social communication assessment; this was just one step towards our diagnosis.
+It is used as an assessment to assist with diagnosing autism.
+Getting an autism diagnosis is different for each person but ADOS is a common tool used for diagnosing young children.
+In our case it was used alongside a social communication assessment; this was just one step towards my son’s diagnosis.